 Discover these design thinking mindsets that empower innovation.

 Design thinking, the incredibly popular approach to innovation, requires a certain type of mindset.
 People who want to innovate their work and create better experiences, products and services for their users or customers might benefit from applying certain attitudes that can empower their thinking and creativity.
-Here is our collection of design thinking mindsets from leaders IDEO, Stanford d.school, and PDMA to inspire your design thinking activities:
+Here is our collection of design thinking mindsets from leaders IDEO, Stanford d.school, and PDMA to inspire your design thinking activities.
+You can also dive deeper on this topic in our very short Scribd audio book: The Design Thinking Mindset.

 IDEO’s Human-Centered Design Mindsets